guanwei49/EMIT/README.md

 ### 4. Run Evaluation
 #### Benchmark Methods
 The Python scripts for testing existing open-source MLLMs are located in the `eval_benchmark` folder.
 Each script requires the following mandatory arguments:
---checkpoint: Specifies the path to the model checkpoint.
+- `--checkpoint`: Specifies the path to the model checkpoint.
---data-root: Provides the root directory for the MMAD dataset.
+- `--data-root`: Provides the root directory for the MMAD dataset.

 Example Usage
 1. Navigate to the project's root directory.